Find Online Colleges

 Apart from the brief visit of the Scandinavians in the early eleventh century, the Western Hemisphere remained unknown to Europe until Columbus's voyage in 1492.
 However, the native peoples of North and South America arrived from Asia long before, in a series of migrations that began perhaps as early as forty thousand years ago across the land bridge that connected Siberia and Alaska.

 First Early Inhabitants of Alaska

 Early history examines the archaeological record that tells the story of the first inhabitants of Alaska.
-Learn about the history and culture of the first inhabitants, and what lessons it might teach us about the early history of Alaska.
+Learn about the prehistory and culture of the first early inhabitants, and what lessons it might teach us about the early history of Alaska.

 The first native inhabitants of the area now known as Alaska probably migrated from Siberia, part of what is now Russia, at the end of the last ice age ten to twelve thousand years ago.
 Although experts are unsure whether they traveled a land bridge or by boat, archeologists have found signs of different native groups dating back thousands of years in Alaska.

 The Athabascan nations traveled throughout the vast inland in areas, surviving the difficult interior winters from the Brooks Range mountains east to the Yukon and south to the Kenai Peninsula.
 The Athabascans were made up of at least eleven subgroups, speaking different languages.
 The Athabascans were nomadic, traveling long distances in harsh conditions to hunt herds of caribou and moose, fish the rivers for plentiful salmon, and take advantage of Alaska's seasonal berries and plants.

 Further north, the Inupiaks and Yupiks of St. Lawrence Island lived along the northern coast, hunting for seals and whales and surviving arctic winters on the frozen tundra.
 They also hunted polar bear and migrating caribou.